 Maryland poker rooms

-- Hollywood Casino Perryville — The poker room at Hollywood is modest in size, with five tables featuring daily tournaments, high hand and bad beat promotions.
+- Hollywood Casino Perryville — The poker room at Hollywood is modest in size, with five tables featuring daily tournaments and jackpots for high hands and bad beats.
 Open daily at 10 a.m. until the last table breaks.

 - Horseshoe Baltimore — The WSOP Poker Room features 22 tables (eight-handed) spreading cash games, daily tournaments, satellites into World Series of Poker events and more.
 There are high hand and aces cracked promotions.
 Open 24/7.